Friday, June 22, 2018

 Working with factual text using the Reading to Learn methodology

-This post is being written as Deb Avery conducts a Grade 4 Science lesson on the topic of Énergy at Victoria Primary in Grahamstown.
+This post is being written as Deb Avery conducts a Grade 4 Science lesson on the topic of Energy at Victoria Primary in Grahamstown.
 The Grade 4 girls are all sitting at their desks in the classroom.
 A group of Intermediate Phase teachers are sitting at the back of the classroom next to me, observing the lesson.
-They are as engaged as the girls! the aim of the lesson is to unerstand the text on Energy and make one's own notes from it.
+They are as engaged as the girls!
+The aim of the lesson is to understand the text on Energy and make one's own notes from the text.

 Preparing for Reading stage

 First comes the Preparing for Reading stage.
-Deb gets to know the class an links the topic cleverly to the class’s prior knowledge.
-She explains where the text will be found and gives a summary of the text.
+Deb gets to know the class and links the topic, cleverly, to the class’s prior knowledge.
+She explains where the text will be found, and gives a summary of the text.

 Preparing for Reading stage